-Nintendo Reportedly Sets High Expectations For The Switch As Ubisoft Teams up
+Nintendo Reportedly Sets High Expectations For The Switch As Ubisoft Teams Up

 It was no secret that Nintendo desperately needed a strong hit with the Switch this year.
 Despite having quite a number of great games, including Super Mario Maker, Xenoblade Chronicles X, Donkey Kong Country: Tropical Freeze, and Super Smash Bros., the objective fact of the matter is the Wii U was a failure.
 With the company having officially discontinued production and support of the hardware back in November 2016, the final numbers as far as the fiscal year are concerned total up to 13.56 million.
-To give audiences an idea, this is the worst-selling Nintendo console since the NES was released back in 1980s.
+To give audiences an idea, this is the worst-selling Nintendo console since the NES was released back in the 1980s.
 This even puts it behind the beloved purple lunchbox that was the GameCube at 21.74 million, and a radical drop from its precursor the Wii at over 101 million.

 There were many reasons why the Wii U ultimately did not do so well, but impartially-speaking, its lack of success can be attributed to three primary causes.
 The first was the choice of name.
 Calling a brand new home console the “Wii U” unfortunately suggested in the minds of many consumers that it would simply be an add-on to the preexisting system, rather than an evolution as the next generation should.
 What makes this point particularly painful is Nintendo suffered from an eerily-similar problem with the 64DD, a peripheral that, while not a new console, ended up failing because consumers saw it for what it was: an overpriced extension that seemingly did not grant much improvement.
 Even calling it the Wii 2, as Sony does with their PlayStation consoles, would have garnered a better marketing strategy.